Sid-Bhatia-0/SimpleCollisions.jl/README.md

 ## Position and Orientation

-A position on the 2D coordinate plane (with respect to the world origin) is represented using an instance of `StaticArrays.SVector{2, T}`.
+A position on the 2D coordinate plane (with respect to the world origin) is represented using an instance of `SC.Vector2D{T}`.
 An orientation on the 2D coordinate plane (with respect to the world coordinate axes) can be represented compactly by a single scalar denoting the counterclockwise angle `theta` (in radians) with respect to the world x-axes.
-Equivalently, a 2D unit vector `StaticArrays.SVector(cos(theta), sin(theta))` could also be used to represent a direction.
+Equivalently, a 2D unit vector `SC.Vector2D(cos(theta), sin(theta))` could also be used to represent a direction.
 This package uses the latter representation of orientation.

 Computations involving orientation often require `cos(theta)` and `sin(theta)`.
 Overall, it is cheaper to cache `cos(theta)`s and `sin(theta)`s than to repeatedly compute the trigonmetric functions from the angle `theta` each time.